 - Will for a Domestic Partner, No Children

 - Will for a Domestic Partner With Children

 We also provide example self-proving affidavits, an addendum that may be added to a will to facilitate its introduction into probate.
-For more information on estate planning, please see this introduction to estate planning.
+For more information on estate planning, please see this overview of the estate planning process.